What kind of elemental voodoo is this?

 That said, it does allow you to become a clairvoyant of the skies.
 Tempescope is an indoor weather simulator that recreates outdoor climates in the comfort of your living room, so you can keep tabs on what's happening up above without leaving the sofa.

-So it'll help me confirm that England is suffering light drizzle 365 days of the year?
+So it'll help me confirm that the UAE is blisteringly sunny 365 days of the year?

 That it will.
 Tempescope can be set to one of three modes: Sky Sync, Weather Forecast and manual.